 - Dr. Sergey Lagodinsky is a lawyer and publicist.
 He headed the EU/North America Department of the Heinrich Böll Foundation for many years.
 He has been a Member of the European Parliament since July 2019, where he is, among other things, Vice-Chair of the Legal Affairs Committee, Chair of the EU-Turkey Delegation and a substitute member of the Home Affairs and Foreign Affairs Committees.

 - Uta Leichsenring was Director of the Halle outpost of the Bundesbeauftragte für die Unterlagen der Stasi (Federal Commission for the Records of the National Security Service of the former GDR).
 She was director of the police district in Eberswalde, as well as responsible for the Concept of Action for Tolerance of the state of Brandenburg.

-- Petra Lidschreiber is a retired journalist.
-She lead the editorial office for Central and Eastern Europe at the Berlin and Brandenburg TV channel RBBl, previously she the editor-in-chief at the RBB, and presenter of political and other programs by the ARD and the RBB.
-She also was a long-time correspondent for the ARD in New York.
+- Dr. Petra Lidschreiber is a retired journalist.
+She lead the editorial office for Central and Eastern Europe at the Berlin and Brandenburg TV channel RBB, previously she was the editor-in-chief at the RBB, and presenter of political and other programs by the ARD and the RBB.
+She also was a long-time ARD correspondent for the ARD in New York and Bonn.

 - Dr. Patrice G. Poutrus is a contemporary historian and migration researcher.
 He is a project staff member at the Chair of Modern and Contemporary History and Didactics of History at the University of Erfurt and head of the Contemporary Witness Centre.
 He currently holds a visiting professorship at the Centre for Interdisciplinary Women's and Gender Studies at the Technical University of Berlin.